Where the Lilies Bloom

+Where the Lilies Bloom is a 1974 American drama film directed by William A. Graham and starring Julie Gholson, Harry Dean Stanton, Rance Howard, and Jan Smithers.
+Based on the 1969 novel of the same name by Bill and Vera Cleaver, it follows four underage siblings in Appalachia who attempt to conceal the death of their widowed father to avoid being separated.

-Where the Lilies Bloom is a 1974 American drama film adaptation of the novel by the same name, written by Bill and Vera Cleaver.
-The film was produced by Robert B. Radnitz and directed by William A. Graham in Watauga County (towns of Boone and Blowing Rock), Ashe County (towns of West Jefferson and Lansing), and in Avery County (towns of Elk Park and Banner Elk), North Carolina.
+The film was shot in Watauga County (towns of Boone and Blowing Rock), Ashe County (towns of West Jefferson and Lansing), and in Avery County (towns of Elk Park and Banner Elk), North Carolina.
 Soundtrack music is by Earl Scruggs.

 Children from local elementary schools were recruited to act in the film.

-As of 2020, it is streaming free on Amazon Prime.
-On July 19, 2022, it was released on both DVD and 1080p Blu-ray.